satorix/satorix-passenger-buildpack/README.md

 Configuration
 -------------

+* Defaults to 64-bit Linux binary Passenger version 6.0.2 for Heroku runtime
 * `PASSENGER_BIN_URL` set the source URL for the terraform binary
-* Defaults to 64-bit Linux binary for Heroku runtime
 * Expects a `*.zip` file as [distributed by Phusion](https://github.com/phusion/passenger/releases)